Parole, Maryland

 Parole, a suburb of Annapolis, is a census-designated place (CDP) in Anne Arundel County, Maryland, United States.
 The population was 15,922 at the 2010 census.
-It is where several major roads intersect at the western edge of the state capital, Annapolis, and contains the Annapolis Mall, and a number of other large shopping centers, and the Anne Arundel Medical Center.
-It is generally considered to be part of Annapolis rather than a separate town.
+It has several major roads intersect at the western edge of the state capital, Annapolis, and it contains the Annapolis Mall, a number of other large shopping centers, and the Anne Arundel Medical Center.

+Etymology

 The neighborhood was named because it was a parole camp, where Union and Confederate prisoners of war were brought for mutual exchange and eventual return to their respective homes.

 Geography

 Parole is located at 38°59′30″N 76°32′54″W (38.991657, −76.548450).
 It is bordered to the southeast by the city of Annapolis and by the CDP of Annapolis Neck.
 To the northeast is the Severn River, with the Arnold CDP on the other side.
 To the southwest is the South River, with the CDP of Riva on the other side.

-U.S. Route 50 is a six-to-eight-lane expressway that runs through the community, leading west to Washington, D.C. and east to the Chesapeake Bay Bridge and Maryland's Eastern Shore.
+U.S. Route 50 is a six-to-eight-lane expressway that runs through the community, leading west to Washington, D.C., and east to the Chesapeake Bay Bridge and Maryland's Eastern Shore.
 The highway intersects Interstate 97, which leads north to Baltimore, along the northern edge of the CDP.

 According to the United States Census Bureau, the CDP has a total area of 30.6 km2, of which 26.6 km2 is land and 4.0 km2, or 13.20%, is water.